 Once I was involved in the IBM add-on memory industry.
-Here's a detailed discussion of an interesting bug from those days.
+Here's an invention I'm proud of; and here's a detailed discussion of an interesting bug from those days.
 Here's an even more boring bug, with possible interest since it is arguably a weird IBM Principles violation.

 I am now preparing a Digital Search Tree (Trie) which uses an especially memory-efficient technique to store pointer information.
 E-mail me if you're interested.

 When I was first learning to create html pages, for some reason I chose to build a list of great mathematicians as a practice page, even though I wasn't qualified to make such a list without a lot of advice.
 Since then I've invested a lot of time reading mathematical histories and biographies and revising the page.
 I'm proud of it now: please read it!
 (With 160 mini-biographies, the single page has now grown to over 330 kbytes.
 With today's fast speeds, I suppose this is not a problem, but please tell me if I'm wrong!)